digitallinguistics/dlx2html/README.md

 To use `scription2html` in the browser:

-1. Download the latest version of the script from the [releases][releases] page.
+1. Download the latest version of the library from the [releases][releases] page.
+Copy the `scription2html.js` file to your project.

 2. Import and use the script in your code: